 Overview: Project leads are responsible for ensuring the accuracy and completeness of all point statuses at the end of the season and contacting the National AIM Team when complete.
-However, the project lead, crew lead, or crew manager (depending on Roles and Responsibilities of your specific project) should iteratively update this information throughout the season, not just at the end of the season.
+However, the project lead, data collector lead, or data collector manager (depending on Roles and Responsibilities of your specific project) should iteratively update this information throughout the season, not just at the end of the season.

-Responsible Parties: Project leads (final and ongoing review), crew managers, and crew leads (ongoing review only)
+Responsible Parties: Project leads (final and ongoing review), data collector managers, and data collector leads (ongoing review only)